afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 perfectly alongside the Chrome OS.
 I did that and now I have access to both operating systems.
 It might seem a bit unscrupulous that I am recommending this device then.
 Skype used to be not available on Chrome OS - and that's why I used the linux.
-Now that Skype is [available][skype] my conscientiousness "is clean", as Russians say, for recommending this item to you.
+Now that Skype is [available][skype] my conscience is "clean", as Russians say, for recommending this item to you.

 ## 4) Cateye Velo 5 Cycling Computer